cpsievert/workshops/20171118/index.md

 By the end of this workshop, you should be able to leverage interactive visualization techniques to perform/present data analysis tasks/findings using [the R package plotly](https://plot.ly/r/).
 Though it would be beneficial to have some prior knowledge of R and [ggplot2](http://ggplot2.tidyverse.org/), we do not require it, and as such, we avoid assuming pre-existing knowledge as much as possible.
 Furthermore, this workshop is _not_ designed to make you an R programming expert -- it's designed to get you [doing powerful things quickly](http://varianceexplained.org/r/teach-hard-way/) regardless of your experience with R or programming in general.

+# Accessing materials

+Once you've [opened RStudio](#open-rstudio) via the docker container, open the index.html file in the day1 (or day2) folder.
+These slides have various examples/content and reference files that reside in your RStudio session.

+Alternatively, you may access the slides online: [day1](slides/day1) and [day2](slides/day2).

 # Installation